kong-org/offchain-resolver/packages/contracts/README.md

+# KONG fork details
+This fork is based off an example that shows how to have an EIP3668 resolver that resolves from off chain data.
+KONG needs more than just a resolver, we need an entire registry on L2.
+So the fork introduces L1Registry.sol, IExtendedEntryGetter.sol, and L2Registry.sol smart contracts

+- L1Registry.sol is comparable to OffChainResolver.sol in the original example and is clearly meant to be deployed on L1

+- IExtendedEntryGetter.sol interface is comparable to IExtendedResolver.sol in the original example

+- L2Registry is meant to be the contract that lives on Polygon/any sidechain or EVM compatible chain really.
+The gateway essentially "forwards" or "bridges" its state to the L1Registry using EIP3668.

 # ENS Offchain Resolver Contracts

 This package contains Solidity contracts you can customise and deploy to provide offchain resolution of ENS names.